-excerpt from INDUSTRY, by Michael Gordon.
-Version for adapted violin and effects; live in Paradiso, Amsterdam, The Netherlands
+-an excerpt from a live performance of INDUSTRY, by Michael Gordon.
+Version for adapted violin and effects; live in Paradiso, Amsterdam, the Netherlands

 -This was recorded through mixing desk- so, bit of a sound approximation here...therefore also the distortion & difference tones aren't really balanced within the sound.
 You'll have to come hear it live!

 UPDATE 2/2015: NEW INDUSTRY VIDEO TO BE RELEASED in 2015, available for exclusive download through Cantaloupe Music and Bang on a Can.
 Watch this space!